 If you live in New England, the fall is a good time to winterize your house.
 It's much more enjoyable to do this work before the cold weather arrives.
 With a small amount of effort, skills, and money, you can reduce cold air drafts, save money on your heating bills, and keep everyone warmer during the cold weather months.
-Here are some typical issues and solutions you can implement yourself.
+Here are some typical issues and easy low cost solutions you can implement yourself.

 Inspect the door carefully to locate the source of air leaks.
 The bottom is the most frequent culprit.
 If so, install a good quality door sweep.
 They come in white or brown plastic, and aluminum.
 I recommend those with a metal strip rather than just plastic.
 If you do decide to use a plastic door sweep, I recommend using slotted head, 1/2" x 4 size screws, or tacks, in addition to the adhesive strip to attach it to the door because the adhesive strips by themselves frequently come loose.
 Make certain before you install the door sweep to check the vertical location both with the door fully closed (to make certain the bottom of the sweep meets the threshold) and fully open (to make certain the bottom of the sweep doesn't bind against the floor).
 In old houses when everything isn't level, the sweep could bind against the floor when it opens wide if it's installed too close to the bottom of the door.

-If your windows don't close tightly and lock, that's the first issue to address.
-If the lock doesn't align, you can purchase window lock shims from the non-profit Boston Building Materials Co-op.
 Frequently older windows have drafty gaps that can occur along the top, bottom, sides, and where the top and bottom sashes meet.
 The easiest, quickest, cheapest short-term solution for this is to apply rope caulk weatherstrip to seal those areas.
 I recommend the 1/4" size.
 I've tried 3/16" and it breaks apart when applying and is not big enough to fill many of the large gaps found in older homes.
 You can purchase it in white, gray, or brown to match your window sashes.
-The only brand I've found that makes white is Ace.
-You can obtain that from your neighborhood Ace-affiliated hardware store; the product number is 52516.
+The only brands I've found that makes white are Ace, product number is 52516, available from your neighborhood Ace-affiliated hardware store, and Dennis Comfort Seal Rope Caulk, product number 219, available from Boston Building Materials Co-op.
 For large gaps, double up the rope before you install it.
 If you have wooden windows with sash weights, don't forget to seal the pulley holes, frequently a great source of cold air infiltration!

 There are some simple steps you can take to improve this.
 Inspect carefully to find any drafty spots.
 These frequently are the doors to the outside, and around the sill.